hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

 ## Why Ireland

- The Ireland choice was not hard but the arguments that seduced me wersupport
+The Ireland choice was not hard but the arguments that convinced me were:

 * A job in a different industry - Aeronautical Telecommunications
 * Chance to new learn new things and work with leading technologies
 * A huge cluster of International IT companies to work on with  competitive remunerations and career prospects.